 So, there could be a correlation between antiperspirant use and increased sweating.

-To explain how deodorants work, I need to share a little about sweat and bacteria.
-Riveting stuff, I know.
+To explain how deodorants work, I need to share a little something about sweat and bacteria that just might rock your world.
 Our bodies sweat to cool us down through evaporation.
 Despite what you may hear in a heated yoga class or read online, our bodies get rid of most toxins through the kidneys, not our sweat glands.
 But, our skin does rid our blood of minor impurities that, in high enough concentration, are toxic, like urea.

 Sweat is generally odorless, but bacteria live on human skin and feed on our sweat.
 The reaction between bacteria and bodily fluids like sweat is what causes all-over body odor.
 That's right: That same process causes odor on your whole body; not just under your arms.

 Most deodorants mask or neutralize odor after it’s formed with strong fragrances.
 They can also inhibit bacteria.
 Like with most personal-care products, different brands work better for different people.
 If you're cool with freshening up throughout your day, you may have to apply deodorant periodically for best results.

-At one time, it was a common belief that deodorants just couldn't prevent body odor as well as an antiperspirant.
+At one time, it was a common belief that deodorants just couldn't prevent body odor as well as antiperspirants.
 The thought makes sense because deodorants don’t prevent sweat, so how could they be better at controlling odor?
 Let’s find out!

 Deodorants prevent body odor with ingredients that kill bacteria, preventing them from feeding on your sweat and making you smell less than fresh.
 One common ingredient that prohibits bacteria is baking soda.
 The ingredient may be listed as sodium bicarbonate on a product label.

 Baking soda is often used to inhibit bacterial growth and neutralize body odor.
-Once the baking soda neutralizes sweat, it is no longer effective at controlling body odor.
+However, once the baking soda neutralizes sweat, it is no longer effective at controlling body odor.
 That is why the best you can hope for is 8-12 hours of odor control.